A question from an Audio Masterclass website visitor...

 Feedback happens when the sound from the loudspeakers gets back to the source microphone or instrument and is re-amplified, returning again at an even higher level.
 The familiar oscillation of feedback (howlround) is heard.

-Feedback is a problem with microphones, acoustic guitars with pickups (which I assume that you are talking about), and also record decks.
+Feedback is a problem with microphones, electro-acoustic guitars with pickups (which I'll assume is what you are talking about), and can also be an issue with record turntables.

 Secondly, the guitar can be made more feedback resistant.

-The body of the guitar is designed to resonate and transfer the energy of the strings to the air efficiently.
+The body of an acoustic guitar is designed to resonate and transfer the energy of the strings to the air efficiently.

 Unfortunately it will work very efficiently in the other direction too.
 It will take sound energy out of the air and transfer it to the strings.